1913 Oregon Webfoots football team

-The 1913 Oregon Webfoots football team represented the University of Oregon in the 1913 college football season.
+The 1913 Oregon Webfoots football team represented the University of Oregon as a member of the Northwest Conference during the 1913 college football season.
 Hugo Bezdek returned to coach the team.
 Under his coaching in 1906, the team posted a 5–0–1 record, but he left at the end of that season.
 Returning in 1913, "he stayed five seasons and took Oregon to new heights."
+The 1913 Webfoots compiled an overall record of 3–3–1 with a mark of 1–3–1 in conference play, tying for third place in the Northwest Conference.